 Due to the efforts of Donald Kerr, the nationally acclaimed High Desert Museum opened in 1982.
 While raising a wolf cub for a school project, Donald developed a passion for animals which inspired him to open the museum in order to share that passion of nature and wildlife with others.

 There are many art galleries, movie theaters, special events, and concerts throughout the year.
 For Indie film lovers, the Bend Film Festival takes place in October with plenty of independent cinema.
-Year-round the historic Tower Theater amd the Tin Pan Theater provide plenty of special productions and films.
+Year-round the historic Tower Theater and the Tin Pan Theater provide plenty of special productions and films.

-The Les Schwab Amphitheater holds concerts year round, and there are many theater companies in Bend producing plays as well.
+The Les Schwab Amphitheater holds concerts year-round, and there are many theater companies in Bend producing plays as well.

-Employment in the Area
+Living In Bend Oregon — Employment in the Area

 The unemployment rate is low at 4.2 percent, and jobs have increased over the past year.
 This favors the approach to life here which is “work hard, play hard”.